WeCreativez WhatsApp Support

 How can I help you?

-Rolling scars are one of the most common form of acne scarring.
-It is a form of atrophic scars.
-Acne scarring tends to form after severe acne.
+Rolling scars, a form of atrophic scar, are one of the most common forms of acne scarring.
+These scars tend to form after a breakout of severe acne.

 What are Rolling Scars?

-Rolling scars are atrophic facial scars that look like hollows in your skin.
-The edges of the rolling scars are sloping and the base of the scar is broad.
-This can make your skin texture look irregular and rough.
+Rolling scars are atrophic facial scars that look like shallow hollows in your skin.
+The edges of the rolling scars are sloping and the base is broad.
+These scars can make the skin look irregular and rough.

-Treatment of rolling scars include: subcision, fillers, laser resurfacing and micro-needling with radio frequency amongst other treatments.
+Treatment of rolling scars includes subcision, fillers, laser resurfacing and micro-needling with radio frequency, amongst other treatments.

 As an international expert in treating scars, rolling scars due to acne is one of the most common scars that I treat.